wmwolf/MesaScript/README.md

 }
 ```
 This creates a file called `babys_first_inlist` that will be pretty
 boring.
-It will create three namelists (the usual `star_job`, `controls`, and
+It will create five namelists (the usual `star_job`, `eos`, `kap`,
+`controls`, and `pgstar`, though `kap` and `eos` will be excluded for older
-`pgstar`) and leaves them blank inside, which is a perfectly acceptable inlist
+version of `MESA`) and leaves them blank inside, which is a perfectly acceptable
-for MESA to use, since it has defaults available.
-Now let's say you put this in
+inlist for MESA to use, since it has defaults available.
+Now let's say you put
-a file called `my_first_mesascript.rb` (`.rb` is the extension for Ruby files,
+this in a file called `my_first_mesascript.rb` (`.rb` is the extension for Ruby
-by the way).
+files, by the way).
 Then to actually generate the inlist, enter
 `ruby my_first_mesascript.rb` at the command line and watch in awe as
 `babys_first_inlist` pops into existence.
 You've created an inlist using
 MesaScript, and you did so using fewer lines than it would have taken to